BRUTALISM AS FOUND

 Among the collaged figures, including a man on all-fours playing with a toddler, are Marilyn Monroe and the basketball player Joe DiMaggio.
 With their Hollywood glamour and joyous demeanour, the couple bring a sense of “dissonance” to the image, as Ben Highmore observes, wherein the street-deck’s sociality takes on a fantastic or utopian quality.
 Here, in impoverished post-war London, “the daily grind of working-class life is miraculously swapped for glamour, youth, and health.”
 What is also being figured is openness – the air or sky of the streets in the sky, even the ceiling and ground rendered as empty expanses of paper, “light and airy, an almost nothing.”

 The 1970s setting of Robin Hood Gardens, at the north-eastern edge of London’s shipping docks, was one of industrial decline, the docks finished off by containerisation and the new deep-water dock downriver at Tilbury.
-In response, the Smithsons considered the scheme to be a “Roman” endeavour of sufficient scale and monumentality to have a catalytic force of urban renewal.
+In response, the Smithsons considered the scheme to be a “Roman” endeavour, of sufficient scale and monumentality to have a catalytic force of urban renewal.
 But this was not to sweep clean the site’s pre-existent conditions.
-On the contrary, the site was approached “as found,” as an arrangement of existent, broken, and incomplete social patterns, connecting routes, and structures.
+On the contrary, the site was approached “as found,” as an arrangement of existent, broken, and incomplete social patterns, connecting routes, and structures that would be carried into the new.

 Art of the “As Found.”
-Alison and Peter Smithson, 1968–1970. @copy; Tile mural in situ in the estate’s old people’s club.
+Alison and Peter Smithson, 1968–1970. @copy; Tile mural in situ in the estate’s Old People’s Club Room.
 Smithson Family Collection.

 Adrienne Sargeant, on an east block street in the sky. @copy; Kois Miah, August 2016.